European University Of Cities In Post-industrial Transition (unic 2.0)

 WP6 focuses on communication and promotion activities in the Alliance and brings together promotion specialists from partner universities to work on a unified communication strategy across the UNIC Alliance.
 WP6 experts support the activities carried out as part of the remaining WPs.

-The role of WP6 Leader at the University of Lodz is held by Dr hab.
-Michał Kobierecki, Associate Professor at the University of Lodz, Dean's Representative for International and Political Studies Study Programme, Faculty of International and Political Studies of the University of Lodz.
+The role of WP6 Leader at the University of Lodz is held by Dr Bartosz Kałużny, Photographer and senior specialist at Communications and PR Centre of the University of Lodz.

 The Work Packages provide structures, strategies and cooperation models, while the Thematic Lines provide content to enable the implementation of WPs.